Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

 \begin{defn} Let $A$ be a weak quasi bialgebra with associator $\Phi$ and coproduct $\Delta$.
 We shall call $\Phi$ a $3$-coboundary associator if there is a twist $F\in A\otimes A$ such that

 \end{defn}

 If $A$ is a quasi bialgebra and $F$ is an invertible twist then only one equation suffices among (\ref{coho1}) and ({\ref{coho2}), and Def. \ref{3-coboundary} reduces to the corresponding notion of a $3$-coboundary associator.
-We next introduce w-Hopf algebras.
+We next introduce weak Hopf algebras.

 Let $A$ be an algebra with a coproduct $\Delta$ and a counit $\varepsilon$.
 To shorten some formulas, we set:

 Assume that the coproduct satisfies the following intertwining relations, espressing coassociativity in a weak sense.
 For $a\in A$,